All Products

 ,action STRING COMMENT 'Event action'

-,iss_or_pr_id BIGINT COMMENT 'Issue or pull request ID'
+,iss_or_pr_id BIGINT COMMENT 'ID of the issue or pull request'

-,number BIGINT COMMENT 'Issue or pull request number'
+,number BIGINT COMMENT 'Number of the issue or pull request'

 ,comment_id BIGINT COMMENT 'Comment ID'